toshiakit/MatGPT/README.md

 1. Download the content of this repository into a MATLAB path.
 2. Launch MATLAB
-3. Before using, set an environment variable with your OpenAI API key named `OPENAI_API_KEY`. **You may want to add this to your startup file**.
+3. Before using, set an environment variable with your OpenAI API key named `OPENAI_API_KEY`.
+You can also set an environmental variable using the Settings in the app.

 ```matlab
 setenv("OPENAI_API_KEY","your key here")